• Share this on:

 Last updated:

-The mid-end to high-end segments of the European salad set market are most suitable for you.
-To appeal to consumers in these segments, you should pay attention to design, craftsmanship, materials and the story behind your salad sets.
+The European market for salad sets offers opportunities, but competition is strong.
+Given that the lower ends of the market tend to be dominated by mass-producing countries, the middle to high-end segments are likely to be the most promising for you.
+To appeal to these consumers, you should add value to your products through design, artisanry, materials and the story behind your salad sets.
 Sustainability also plays an important role.
-Entering the European market means you need to comply with the European Union’s mandatory (legal) requirements, as well as any additional or niche requirements your buyers may have.
-Most importantly, salad sets must be safe to come into contact with food.
+You must comply with mandatory legal requirements, as well as any additional requirements your buyers may have.

 1. What requirements must salad sets comply with to be allowed on the European market?

-The following requirements apply to salad sets on the European market.
+The following requirements apply to salad sets in the European market.
 For a more detailed overview, see our study on buyer requirements for Home Decoration and Home Textiles (HDHT).

 What are mandatory requirements?